 A customer service personal profile should highlight any experience you have in this area, as well as the passion you feel for working with members of the public.
 It also needs to demonstrate your ability to communicate clearly and powerfully, and feature the keywords an ATS and recruiter will be looking for.

 As an Engineer you’ll be expected to work with precision and an eye for detail.
 Your personal profile needs to reflect this by presenting your qualifications, experience, and understanding of the job in question in no more than 100 words.
 Use a CV builder and template to ensure you engineer a profile that works like a smooth-running, job-winning machine.

 General personal CV profile examples can be used as a guide to what a personal profile needs to contain.
 This includes a summary of any relevant work experience you have, the qualifications you’ve gained, and one or two key achievements that show your suitability for the job in question.

 Good personal profile

 A good CV personal profile is one that makes the recruiter want to read the rest of the CV.
-It will act like a particularly exciting trailer for a film, highlighting the most exciting parts of the rest of the CV and clearly showing you know about the job in question and the sector it is part of, and have the skills and experience needed to perform the duties required.
+It will act like an exciting trailer for a film, highlighting the most exciting parts of the rest of the CV and clearly showing you know about the job in question, the sector it is part of, and have the skills and experience needed to perform the duties required.